 Hackney Migrant Centre Activities

 - Weekly drop-in for advice and social activities

 - Medical advice and help in accessing NHS health services

 Many different services refer migrants to our drop-in.
 We don't offer appointments as we are a drop-in and operate on a first come, first serve basis.
 Therefore, you can simply direct people to us.
 Please be aware that we can only see the first 20 people each week and the first 20 people often arrive well before we open our doors for the day.

 Alternatively, you can call 07504332706 or email

 firstname.lastname@example.org to inform us that you are directing someone to our service or to find out more about what we could offer the individual.

-If you are a professional and are interested in visiting the service to obtain a clearer idea about the service we offer, please email our coordinator above to book an appointment.
+If you are a professional and are interested in visiting the service to obtain a clearer idea about the service we offer, please contact our manager, Daf Viney, to discuss this.